-- Makes it easier to adopt low carbon technologies onto the electricity network such as wind and solar power - Avoids or defers the cost, carbon and disruption of network reinforcement - Reduces costs for all electricity customers - Can be rolled out on a national level
+- Avoids or defers the cost, carbon and disruption of network reinforcement - Reduces costs for all electricity customers - Can be rolled out on a national level

 We are also able to use our CLASS methodology to offer 'balancing services' to the National Energy System Operator (NESO), helping them to balance supply and demand for the whole of Great Britain and avoid the need for additional expensive sources of power.
 The revenues from CLASS are utilised to pay back the return on the investment that shareholders made in the rollout of CLASS to BAU, as well as providing funding to improve the network reliability and affordability for our customers.